montpellier-municipales/montpellier-municipales/src/content/role-mairie-metropole/en.md

 ### A voice beyond borders

 Local authorities can also act through international cooperation, twinning, or symbolic stances on human rights and international solidarity.
 Even at the local level, these choices participate in the global public debate.

+### Example in Montpellier: international choices that commit the city

+In 2024, the mayor of Montpellier, Michaël Delafosse, visited Morocco as part of economic and institutional cooperation, particularly with cities located in the Dakhla region, in Western Sahara.
+This visit took place in a diplomatic context where the French State recognized Moroccan sovereignty over this contested territory, to the detriment of the Sahrawi people's claims for self-determination.

+This trip, accompanied by public statements and economic partnerships involving French companies established in the Montpellier metropolis, illustrates how a municipality can, at its level, integrate into broader geopolitical orientations.

+It also shows that the international choices of a city are never neutral: they reflect a political vision and priorities that largely go beyond the strictly local framework.

 ---